Christ Driving the Money Changers from the Temple (El Greco, New York): Description and Subject

-Subject Matter and Biblical References
+Subject matter and biblical references

 The topic of Christ expelling the merchants from the temple became a very popular and common theme in the New Testament of the Bible due to the attempt at the cleansing of the church through the Counter-Reformation period.
 This period was in response to the Protestant Reformation, as the Council of Trent sought to purify the practices of the church which resulted in fanaticism and zealots.
 The scene takes place in the porch of the Temple.
 The temple housed a market which included the sale of livestock and a money changer facility.
 According to James F. McGrath, the animal sales were related to temple sacrifices and the money changers' task was to convert numerous currencies into the accepted currency to pay temple taxes.
 El Greco painted this scene in at least four paintings that are well known and currently on display.

 The Purification or the Cleansing of the Temple is a common narrative that tells the story of how Christ and his disciples, before the Jewish Passover went to Jerusalem to visit the Temple.
 The Cleansing or Purification of the Temple, occurs in all four Gospels: Matthew 21:12–17; Mark 11:15–19; Luke 19:45–48; and John 2:13–16.
 As he encounters the merchants in the holy and sacred place and upon seeing the merchants, money changers and the consumers he angrily drove them from the temple.
 The temple courtyard was filled with livestock (sheep, oxen, doves), merchants, tables of money changers.
 He was so angered, he overturned the money tables, drove out all the animals and said that they had turned the temple into a "den of thieves" and "a house of trade".
-Jesus declared that "my house shall be called a house of prayer, but you have made it a "den of thieves."Although there are many other elements in this piece, Christ remains the key figure, appearing to be punishing the traders with his right hand and reassuring the apostles with his left hand.
+Jesus declared that "my house shall be called a house of prayer, but you have made it a "den of thieves".Although there are many other elements in this piece, Christ remains the key figure, appearing to be punishing the traders with his right hand and reassuring the apostles with his left hand.
 Also visible in the painting are the depiction of two stone bas-reliefs on either side of the archway.
 These have very important significance to the subject matter in the painting.
 They allude to the two themes of punishment and redemption.
 The relief on the left highlights The Expulsion of Adam and Eve from Paradise which mirrors he expulsion of the merchants from the Temple.
 The relief on the right shows the Sacrifice of Abraham's Son Isaac, which foretells the crucifixion of Christ.